Clinthon007/SQL_Project_Data_Job_Analysis/README.md

 -**Job Title Variety:** There's a high diversity in job titles, from Data Analyst to Director of Analytics, reflecting varied roles and specializations within data analytics.

 ![Top Paying Roles](assets\Top_paying_roles.png)
-*Bar1 chart was used to visualize the top data analyst salaries; "Google's Gemini" was used to generate this graph from my SQL query outcome.*
+*Bar chart was used to visualize the top data analyst salaries; "Google's Gemini" was used to generate this graph from my SQL query outcome.*

 **2. Skills for Top Paying Jobs**